l-burrell/SocialNetworkingApp/README.md

 # Description
 A social networking application to help connect people with their community.
 We focus on community events and connecting individuals together.

+All the development thus far was contributed by Lorena Burrell